junaid419/portfolio/README.md

 # portfolio
-frontend on portfolio website by using HTML, CSS and JavaScript.
+frontend of photographer portfolio website by using HTML, CSS and JavaScript. responsive website by using media queries